abhinavkakku/Cyber_Security_Interview_Questions/README.md

 20. What is Sub-Domain Takeover.
 Explain.
 21. How can you detect presence of a WAF ( Web Application Firewall),( and which one) ?
 22. What is C2 Server (Command and Control) ?
+23. Mention some SSL/TLS related Vulnerabilities.
+24. Have you come across any recent Data Breach, explain how it happened . (and IR Part : How we can protect against the same ?)

+## Application Security

+1. Heard of OWASP ?
+What is it ? name some Vulnerabilities from OWASP-T10.
+1. What is Vulnerability Assesment, Pentesting , and Red teaming.
+Differences ?
+2. How do you handle Brute Forcing on your application ?
+3. What is Authentication and Authorization ?
+4. How does HTTP handles state ?
+5. What is Cross Site Scripting ?
+6. What is difference in stored , reflected, and DOM XSS ?
+7. Which of the XSS attacks are hard to detetct and why ?
+7. What is the defense against XSS ?
+Remidiation.
+6. Do you prefer black-listing approach or whitelisting approach ? and Why ?
+7. What is CSRF ?
+Impact ? and Remidiation ?
+8. When investigating CSRF Attack , wat are the things you will look for ?
+8. Can you perform CSRF attack if HTTP method is PUT considering there is no CSRF Prevention, Explain?
+9. How do you determine if the Website is hosted on IIS or Apache or Nginix or whatever server stack ?
+10. What is SQL Injection ?
+11. Name some Types of SQL Injection Vulnerability.
+12. How do you protect against SQLi ?
+13. What is Prepared Statements and Paramatrized Query ? (in Context of SQLi)
+13. What is 2nd-Order-SQLi ?
+14. How do you store password for applications in database ?
+15. What is RCE ?
+How do you test for RCE ?
+How can this bug be remidiated ?
+16. Explain OS Command Injection .
+17. What is CORS ? and SOP ?
+18. Does CORS protect against CSRF Attack ?
+19. Explain XXE ?
+What causes this flaw ?
+How do you mitigate it ?
+20. What are some Security headers in HTTP Request?
+Name some.
+20. Mention some HTTP Response Headers for Security ?
+Explain.
+20. What are various HTTP methods ?
+20. What is difference in GET POST and PUT Request ?
+21. What is CSP (Content Security Policy) ?
+22. Explain Race Condition ?
+How can you test for it ?
+23. Explain Cookie Attributes/Flags ? and Explain.
+23. What is Threat Modeling ?
+25. When do you interact with developers for security testing ?
+25. Are you aware of the Software Development Life Cycle ?
+26. When in SDLC should you engage with Developers ?
+27. What is CI/CD Pipeline ?
+Explain the role of this with the context of Security.
+28. Classify some Web Vulnerabilities into Low, Medium , High and Critical category.
+Reason why !
+29. Known that MD5 is not the most secured hasing Algorithm, Why we dont use SHA256 or others always ?
+30. Internet facing NGINIX is being used in front of multiple applications (micro service architecture).
+These application are accessible to users via different sub-domains through NGINIX, What can go Wrong ?
+31. Can server SSL Certificate prevent SSL Injection against your system ?
+Explain.
+32. An Attacker is trying to extract session cookie using XSS Vulnerability, but a blank popup is shown.
+What could be the reason for this behaviour ?

+### Mobile Application Pentesting
+24. What are some common Risks in Mobile Applications ?
+1. Describe Programatic ways to detect if iOS or Android device is jailbroken or rooted.
+2. Can SMS be used as a medium to perform SQL Injection on Android Application.
+Explain ?
+30. Which tool is (mostly*) used to hook into iOS application
+30. Which protection mechanism is used for distributing Apple iOS Application on iTunes store?
+31. What are different Obfuscators used to Protect Mobile Apps ?
+32. What are different ways for Mobile Application to store and Protect sensative data in Android and iOS.
+Recomend best practices.
+31. Brief about the Security improvements in Recent (last 2) Android Releases.
+32. Mention different steps you would perform doing reverse engineering on an  iOS Application downloaded from iTunes Store.
+33. Consider that you have decompiled a Android Application, made changes to the code and apk design, Will you be able to install this repacked APK on a newly formatted Android device ?
+Why ? or Not ?
+34. Provide ADB command with example to fetch APK file from Android Device.
+35. Can Adnroid malware App Extract sqlite file of another app?
+How?
+Why?or Not ?
+Explain with any assumptions made .
+36. Explain different approaches of bypassing SSL Pinning in Android and iOS Applications.

+## Cloud Pentesting or Security

+1. What are common Misconfigurations around AWS S3 bucket ?

 ----